 Set New Password For Root User

-We will set password by updating users tables password column
+We will set the password by updating users tables password column

-We will set new password for root user.
+We will set a new password for the root user.

 Start MySQL Server Daemon Normally Again